 Originally posted on 10 January 2013

-A little over 5 years later things are markedly different.
+A little over five years later, things are markedly different.
 We are, at last, beginning to see some momentum.
 But, how have we done it?
-In order to answer that we need to understand the following missiological categories.
+In order to answer that, we need to understand the following missiological categories.

 - Cultural Outsiders.
 In other words, those who do not come from a housing scheme and/or council estate background.

 - Culturally Indigenous.
 Those of us who did grow up in, and understand, housing scheme and/or council estate culture, yet are not indigenous to the one in which we are serving.

 - Fully Indigenous.
 Those who have been saved from their own housing scheme and/or council estate and are now engaged in reaching it with the gospel.